 The Indicators Met measure reports how many students have at least a minimum, or proficient, level of knowledge.
 The measure is currently made up of up to 29 indicators.
 The indicators are based on a series of state tests that measure the level of achievement for each student in a grade and subject.
 All state tests in all grades and subjects are included in this measure.
 All English language arts and mathematics grade/subject tests are evaluated and reported separately.
 For this measure, no bonus weight is awarded, and each student's natural performance level is used in determining the percent of students scoring Proficient or higher.
-There are at least three additional indicators in this measure not based directly on a grade and subject-specific state test.
-Two of the additional indicators, described below, are included in the Indicators Met measure - the Retake Indicator (new) and the Gifted Student Performance Indicator (current).
-The final indicator, described in Section A.4.iv.e is the Chronic Absenteeism Indicator (new).
+There are at least three additional indicators in this measure not based directly on a grade and subject specific state test.
+Two of the additional indicators, described below, are included in the Indicators Met measure - the Retake Indicator (new) and the Gifted Student Performance Indicator (new).
 Additional indicators of school quality and student success may be added in future years.